Data General Nova: Processor design

 The Nova, unlike the PDP-8, was a load–store architecture.
 It had four 16-bit accumulator registers, two of which (2 and 3) could be used as index registers.
 There was a 15-bit program counter and a single-bit carry register.
 As with the PDP-8, current + zero page addressing was central.
 There was no stack register, but later Eclipse designs would utilize a dedicated hardware memory address for this function.

-The earliest models of the Nova processed math serially in 4-bit packets, using a single 74181 bitslice ALU.
-A year after its introduction, this design was improved to include a full 16-bit parallel math unit using four 74181s, this design being referred to as the SuperNova.
-Future versions of the system added a stack unit and hardware multiply/divide.
+The original Nova processed math serially in 4-bit packets, using a single Texas Instruments 7483 adder and additional circuitry to perform other operations.
+A year after its introduction, the SuperNova included a full 16-bit bitsliced parallel adder using four Signetics 8260 ICs.
+The Nova 1200 also processed math serially in 4-bit packets, using a single 74181 ALU; the Nova 800 was a repackaged SuperNova.

+Future versions of the Nova added a stack unit and hardware multiply/divide.

-The Nova 4 / Eclipse S/140 was based on four AMD 2901 bit-slice ALUs, with microcode in read-only memory, and was the first Nova designed for DRAM main memory only, without provision for magnetic-core memory.
+The Nova 4 / Eclipse S/140 was based on four AMD 2901 bit-slice ALUs, with microcode in read-only memory, and was the first Nova designed for DRAM main memory only, with no provision for magnetic-core memory.